openenergymonitor/guide/source/technical/emonpi.markdown

 ### {% linkable_title RF %}

-The emonPi uses the HopeRF RFM69CW RF module to receive data from other wireless nodes (emonTx, emonTH etc) using 433Mhz.
+The emonPi uses the HopeRF RFM69CW RF module to receive data from other wireless nodes (emonTx, emonTH etc) using 433 MHz.
 We use the [JeeLib packet format](http://jeelabs.org/2011/06/09/rf12-packet-format-and-design/).
 Each RF node has a unique node ID but common network group (default 210).
 The ATmega328 runs a modified version of [JeeLabs RFM12Demo Sketch](http://jeelabs.net/projects/jeelib/wiki/RF12demo) to receive the data from radio nodes.
 Received radio packets are forwarded over serial and decoded on the RaspberryPi using EmonHub.

 ### {% linkable_title Energy Monitoring %}